davatorium/rofi/doc/rofi-theme.5.markdown

 The need for a new theme format was motivated by the fact that the way rofi handled widgets has changed.
 From a very static drawing of lines and text to a nice structured form of packing widgets.
 This change made it possible to provide a more flexible theme framework.
-The old theme format and config file is not flexible enough to expose these options in a user-friendly way.
-Therefor a new file format has been created, replacing the old one.
-The new format is loosely based on [css](https://en.wikipedia.org/wiki/Cascading_Style_Sheets), a format widely known, which allows e.g. web developers to create their own rofi themes without the need to learn a new markup language.
+The old theme format and config file are not flexible enough to expose these options in a user-friendly way.
+Therefor, a new file format has been created, replacing the old one.
+The new format is loosely based on [CSS](https://en.wikipedia.org/wiki/Cascading_Style_Sheets), a widely known format, which allows web developers for example to create their own **rofi** themes without the need to learn a new markup language.

 ## FORMAT SPECIFICATION